William Abraham (Irish politician): Early life

+Political career

-Although a Protestant in religion (a Congregationalist), he became active in Irish Nationalist politics.
+Despite his Protestant identity, Abraham became active in Irish Nationalist politics.
 He was involved in the Irish Land League in 1881 and was at one stage imprisoned as a political suspect.
-He served as Chairman of Limerick Board of Guardians (who administered the Poor Law in their district) 1882–1883 and 1885–1886.
+He served as Chairman of Limerick Board of Guardians (who administered the Poor Law in their district) from 1882 to 1883 and again from 1885 to 1886.

 Abraham represented three constituencies at Westminster.
 He was elected unopposed as MP for West Limerick at the 1885 general election as a Nationalist supporter of the Irish Parliamentary Party, and served until he retired in 1892.
 In December 1890, he was the proposer of the vote of no confidence in Charles Stewart Parnell as leader in Committee Room 15, and he joined the Anti-Parnellite Irish National Federation.
 In 1893, he was elected unopposed as an Anti-Parnellite Nationalist at a by-election for North-East Cork, succeeding Michael Davitt, and sat until he was defeated in the January 1910 general election by the dissident Nationalist William O'Brien, by the wide margin of 2,984 votes to 1,510.
 He was unopposed at the by-election for Dublin Harbour in June 1910, and won comfortably against an O'Brienite Nationalist in the same seat in the general election of December 1910.
 He represented Dublin Harbour until his death in 1915.

 According to the Irish Independent, he was assiduous in his duties at Westminster, and spoke at one time or another in every constituency in Great Britain, including Orkney and Shetland.
-He was a Treasurer of his party, and a prominent member of the Public Accounts Committee of the House of Commons.
-However, in Maume's view, his age and lack of local contacts made him ineffective in his final role as a Dublin MP.
+His Protestant faith, gift for public speaking and relatively moderate outlook made him "a considerable asset at Gladstonian meetings in Britain."
+From 1886 to 1895 he regularly campaigned for Liberal candidates in British by-elections, remaining convinced that victory for the Liberal Party under Gladstone was the surest way to secure Home Rule for Ireland.
+In addition, Abraham was a committee member of the Irish National League of Great Britain and its successor organisation, the United Irish League of Great Britain, until his death.
+He was also a Treasurer of the Irish National Federation, and a prominent member of the Public Accounts Committee of the House of Commons.
+However, in Patrick Maume's view, his age and lack of local contacts made him ineffective in his final role as a Dublin MP.

+Personal life

+Abraham was married to Ann Jane, and had two sons and two daughters.
+Latterly, he lived in Hornsey in north London, and when he died of heart failure in 1915 he was buried in the nonconformist section of East Finchley Cemetery.